 |Payoff||$5,000 to $35,000||Fixed APR ranging from 8% to 25%||2 to 5 years||2% to 5% of the loan amount|

 FreedomPlus – FreedomPlus is another personal loan lender that aims to help borrowers with bad credit.
-You can borrow from $5,000 up to $35,000 but be prepared to pay more in interest.
-The range of APRs on loans made available through FreedomPlus is currently 7.93% to a maximum of 29.99%.
+You can borrow from $10,000 up to $35,000.
+The range of APRs on loans made available through FreedomPlus is currently 4.99% to a maximum of 29.99%.
 The APR calculation includes all fees (such as the loan origination fee).
+Loans are not available to residents of all states contact a FreedomPlus representative for further details.
+There are terms and limitations that apply.

-Earnest – If you need a loan of $50,000 or less and you can afford to pay it off relatively quickly, Earnest may be right for you.
-Loan terms last from one to three years but the APR range is lower, from 5.25% to 12%.
+Earnest – If you need a loan of $2,000 to $50,000 and you can afford to pay it off relatively quickly, Earnest may be right for you.
+Personal loan terms last from 1, 2 or 3-year term but the APR range is lower, from 5.25% to 12%.
 There’s also no origination fee for an Earnest loan, which adds up to more savings for borrowers.
+Your actual APR depends upon a variety of factors such as: current and past income, savings and debts, employment background, education, loan amount, loan term, credit usage and history.
+All loans are subject to credit review and approval.
+Loan amount varies based on which type of loan you choose and loans may not be available to residents of all states.
+There are terms and limitations that apply.

 Upstart – Upstart allows you to borrow between $1,000 to $50,000, which you can pay back over 3 or 5 year term.
-The origination fee is 1% to 6% for each loan and the highest APR is 29.99%.
-Upstart looks at factors like your employment history and income when making approval decisions so bad credit is less likely to be a barrier to getting approved.
+The origination fee is 1% to 8% for each loan and the highest APR is 29.99%.
+Upstart looks at factors like your employment history and income when making approval decisions so bad credit may be less likely to be a barrier to getting approved.
+There are terms and limitations that apply.

 Bad credit car loans: what you need to know